 How is my credit score affected?

-If you fail to make your repayments, this will be reported to the credit reference agencies which impacts your credit file and score.
+If you fail to make your repayments and are reported to the credit reference agencies, this will impact your credit file and score.
 It will stay on the record for six years and will affect your ability to get anything on credit, from a mortgage to credit cards.
 It’s really important to be aware of the implications before taking out one of these ‘buy now, pay later’ arrangements.

 Do you think Klarna and companies like it are encouraging debt as a lifestyle choice, rather than a last resort?